jgouneau/jgouneau.github.io/content/project/Ego4D's Short Term Action Anticipation/index.md

 ## Summary
 This work was led during my last year of engineering studies' 6 months internship at [I²R](https://www.a-star.edu.sg/i2r) (within [A*STAR](https://www.a-star.edu.sg/)), Singapore, under the supervision of Lai Xing Ng.
 I studied the state of the art of action prediction on egocentric (1st person POV) videos, to then take the [Short Term Object Interaction Anticipation Challenge](https://eval.ai/web/challenges/challenge-page/1623/overview) from the dataset and benchamrk suite [Ego4D](https://ego4d-data.org/).
-I Implemented InternVideo's solution[^1] using a Visual Transformer for video features extraction and a multimodal Transformer instead of a ROI Pooling operation for Verb/Time To Contact (TTC) features extraction, achieving 3rd place on the [public leaderboard](https://eval.ai/web/challenges/challenge-page/1623/leaderboard/3910) with the following metrics (not publicly posted):
+I Implemented InternVideo's solution[^1] using a Visual Transformer for video features extraction and a multimodal Transformer instead the initial ROI Pooling operation for Verb/Time To Contact (TTC) features extraction, achieving 3rd place on the [public leaderboard](https://eval.ai/web/challenges/challenge-page/1623/leaderboard/3910) with the following metrics (not publicly posted):

 | mAP | Noun  | Noun_Verb | TTC  | Overall |
 | --- | ----- | --------- | ---- | ------- |